It is possible for a person to file a lawsuit against their employer when they retaliate against their employees. There

-If you or someone you know is working for an employer that believe to act illegal call us and let our wrongful termination lawyers help seek compensation for you.
+If you or someone you know is working for an employer that believes to act illegal call us and let our wrongful termination lawyers help seek compensation for you.
 Even if you have not been terminated and you fear termination or retaliation a wrongful termination attorney can assist you.

 Discrimination – How to Identify Discrimination at Work

 The Federal Equal Employment Opportunity Laws (EEO) protects employees and potential employees from discrimination on the basis of race, sex, age, and religion among other discriminatory factors.
 Our lawyer for labor laws can help you determine if you were discriminated against during the application process, during a promotion, while an evaluation was being performed, or during the course of your employment with an employer.

 Sexual Harassment – How to Identify Sexual Harassment at Work